3 Best CarFax Alternatives

 What is title washing?

-Title washing hides the history of a vehicle that’s been salvaged.
+Title washing hides the history of a salvaged vehicle.
 Titles are washed by transferring a salvaged vehicle to a state that doesn’t recognize the brand.
-When the state issues a new title, it may no longer show it was salvaged.
+When the state issues a new title, it may no longer show that the vehicle was salvaged.
 If not, the seller will move it from state to state until the title is washed clean.
-Because a vehicle history report shows the car’s full history, you will know if the title has been washed.
+Because a vehicle history report shows the car’s entire history, you will know if the title has been washed.

 Odometer Fraud

-Odometer tampering continues to be a serious crime and consumer fraud issue.
-Dishonest sellers intentionally roll odometers back to inflate the vehicle’s value artificially.
-Vehicles that have low mileage are priced higher.
-If you believe you have been a victim of odometer fraud, report fraud to a federal government investigator in your state.
+Odometer tampering continues to be a severe crime and consumer fraud issue.
+Dishonest sellers intentionally roll odometers back to artificially inflate the vehicle’s value.
+Cars with low mileage are priced higher.
+If you believe you have been a victim of odometer fraud, report it to a federal government investigator in your state.